CR6Community/CR-6-touchscreen/src/README.md

 It'll list all drives attached to your computer.
 Look for an entry that matches your SDCard size.

-## Once you have your SDCard properly formatted
+## Steps when you have formatted your SD card

 Take the firmware archive and extract the DWIN_SET folder to the SD card, so that the DWIN_SET folder itself is present on the SD card.
 Note: Ensure this folder is empty/deleted before you copy the new firmware packages because some files may have been renamed!

 Then, follow this YouTube video to complete the flashing process: https://www.youtube.com/watch?v=Jswzrh2_ekk

+### What does a successful flash look like

 The flash process is completed when you see "END!" like shown in flash_succesful.jpg.
-Note that there are several lines showing updated files
+Note that there are several lines showing updated files.

+_When flashing has been succesful, repeat the procedure and additional two to three times.
+The DWIN touch screen doesn't always take "all" files during flashing, so repeating it a few times (by turning the printer off and then on again) should help with that._

+After flashing the touch screen has succeeded, you can turn the printer off, and remove the SD card.

+If the motherboard is also flashed correctly, after restarting the printer the version will be shown (like in flash_succesful2.jpg).
+Make sure the version matches with the release of the firmware you downloaded.

+### What does an unsuccessful flash look like

-If you get an orange screen, flashing did most likely _not_ succeed.
+- If you get an orange screen, flashing did **not** succeed.

-If you get a blue screen with END!, but the numbers of the updated files only showing "0", flashing did not succeed either.
+- If you get a blue screen with END!, but the numbers of the updated files only showing "0", flashing did **not** succeed either.
 Check the examples further down in this document for more information.

-When flashing has been succesful, repeat the procedure and additional two to three times.
-The DWIN touch screen doesn't always take "all" files during flashing, so repeating it a few times (by turning the printer off and then on again) should help with that.

-After flashing the touch screen has succeeded, you can turn the printer off, and remove the SD card.
+- If, after rebooting the printer, a message is shown about "TFT version mismatch" (like in flash_failed2.jpg) then flashing is not successful.

+- if, after rebooting the printer, a message is shown about "Firmware flashed incorrectly" then your screen firmware might be flashed but your motherboard ignored the firmware update.
+This sometimes happens on Creality v4.5.2 boards - reformat your SD card and rename the ".bin" file to something like "today.bin" and retry.

 **NOTE**
 We have observed with one user that even though the file counts were correct, the firmware still was not flashed correctly.